Stonelinks/resume/contents/index.md

           end: 2014
           title: Software Engineer
           description: |
-            Created the web interface for a large-scale industrial robotics platform used by clients such as Canon and Honda, and a half-dozen other Japanese companies.
+            Fourth employee of a Japanese industrial robotics startup.
+Created the web interface for a large-scale industrial robotics platform used by clients such as Canon, Honda, and a half-dozen other Japanese companies.

-            - Implemented complex robot workflows and made UI decisions to make things easy and intuitive for users
+            - Conceptualized and implemented workflows for users to program and optimize industrial robots
-            - Wrote a custom UI library, an RPC system, a real-time environment state streamer, a scenegraph-based WebGL framework and more
+            - Wrote complex frontend code, including all customer facing UI, a real-time environment state streamer, a scenegraph-based WebGL viewer and more
-            - Incorporated many components into a large scale Backbone app using modules to decouple functionality
-            - Created infrastructure tools (and leveraged existing ones) to enable rapid development / build / deployment
+            - Created infrastructure tools to rapidly develop / build / deploy a large scale Backbone app
-            - Worked with a small team to coordinate API design and developed major features on an extremely tight schedule
+            - Designed, developed and supported major features on an extremely tight schedule with a small team
             - Honed communication skills by working with a highly international team and living in Japan

         -
           name: Harvard-Smithsonian Center for Astrophysics
           link: http://stonelinks.org/projects/amf/index.html
           where: Cambridge, MA
           start: 2009
-          end: Present
+          end: 2012
           title: Automations Programmer / Engineer
           description: |
             Designed, constructed and programmed an experimental X-ray optic production facility.

-            - Wrote intuitive software to simplify fabrication of X-ray optics in multiple production scenarios
+            - Wrote software to simplify fabrication of X-ray optics in multiple production scenarios
-            - Designed sample manipulation hardware and a high strength production chamber mount using CAD
+            - Designed sample manipulation hardware and high strength vacuum chamber mount using CAD
-            - Saved time and lowered costs by developing more efficient shutter controller used on all production chambers
+            - Saved time and lowered costs by developing more efficient shutter controller used on all chambers
-            - Worked closely with physicists, component vendors, machinists and other key stakeholders
+            - Worked closely with physicists, component vendors, machinists, etc. to fulfill requirements
-            - Supervised a high school student to characterize potential optic substrates with a high precision 3D profilemeter
+            - Supervised a high school student to characterize optic substrates with a high precision 3D profilemeter -
-        -
           name: Anybots Inc.
           link: http://stonelinks.org/projects/anybots/index.html